 Swim Jigs Over Rocky Structure

-This is a prime way to fish a swim jig.
-Letting it sink and then bouncing it off the rocks occasionally as you retrieve it can really get some bites.
+Over rocky structures is a prime way to fish a swim jig.
+Letting it sink and then occasionally bouncing it off the rocks as you retrieve it can really get some bites.

-Make sure you know the depth you are at.
+Make sure you know the depth where you are.
 This will help you countdown your jig.
 With this tactic, you can drop it until just before it reaches the bottom.
 Then, start your retrieve.
 You can try different retrieve speeds.

 Try the slow and steady retrieve.
 If this doesn’t work, change it up to a ripping retrieve.
 There is a variation of this called stroking a jig.